r-dbi/odbc/README.md

 # Building

 Nanodbc is intentionally small enough that you can drag and drop the header and implementation files into your project and run with it.
-For those that want it, I have also provided [CMake](http://www.cmake.org/) files which build a shared library object, or build and run the included unit tests.
+For those that want it, I have also provided [CMake](http://www.cmake.org/) files which build a library object, or build and run the included unit tests.
 The CMake files will also support out of source builds.

 Building unit tests requires [Boost.Test](http://www.boost.org/doc/libs/release/libs/test/).
 To build the tests you will also need to have either unixODBC or iODBC installed and discoverable by CMake.
 This is easy on OS X where you can use [Homebrew](http://brew.sh/) to install unixODBC with `brew install unixodbc`, or use the system provided iODBC if you have OS X 10.9 or earlier.
 Also note that you can install Boost via Homebrew as well, which is super convenient!

 The unit tests attempt to connect to a [SQLite](https://www.sqlite.org/) database, so you will have to have that and a SQLite ODBC driver installed.
 At the time of this writing, there happens to be a nice [SQLite ODBC driver](http://www.ch-werner.de/sqliteodbc/) available from Christian Werner's website, also available via Homebrew as `sqliteobdc`!
 The tests expect to find a data source named `sqlite` on *nix systems and `SQLite3 ODBC Driver` on Windows systems.
-For example, your `odbcinst.ini` file on OS X will have a section like the following.
+For example, your `odbcinst.ini` file on OS X must have a section like the following.

 ```
 [sqlite]